ibm-cloud-docs/event-notifications/en-create-topic.md

 ![Create a topic](images/en-topic1.png "Topic"){: caption="Figure 1.
 Create a topic" caption-side="bottom"}

-- Click on `Create`, and enter the topic details
+- Click on `Create`, and enter the topic details.
 - Name; name of the topic.
 - Description; add a description for the topic (optional).
 - Source; select a source from the dropdown list.